Skip Navigation

 Once the team at NET (Network Engineering Technologies) split into four teams, collecting food each week to earn the pieces to a 1,000-piece puzzle, the potential impact of their efforts quickly took shape.

 After just one week, the company brought in 650 pounds of food.
 Each team of 25 people took advantage of the chance to earn five puzzle pieces for bringing in meal ingredients like pasta and sauce or canned chicken and rice.
-The drive, which NET launched following last month’s collective call for help from three dozen food Dane County food pantries, is scheduled to end on Friday, Aug.
-2.
+NET launched the drive following a collective call for help from three dozen food Dane County food pantries.

 “With people still working a hybrid or fully at home schedule I just wasn’t sure what I could hope to expect – but people have blown my mind with how generous they’ve been!” says Laura Duffield, NET’s Accounts Receivable Manager, who led the effort.
 “Making it a competition between groups has also been a big driver of success.”